drone/ui-core/pages/spinner/index.md

   code={`<Spinner />`}
 />

+# Size

-The spinner with a custom color:
+The spinner with a custom size:

 <Playground
   scope={{ Spinner }}
   code={`<Spinner size="64px" />`}
 />

+# Color

 The spinner with a custom color: